qmzheng09work/VIIRS_timeseries/README.md

 ### 3.3 Feature extraction

-Extract trajectory features and spectral features from the estimated model parameters in Section 3.2 [[code](https://github.com/qmzheng09work/VIIRS_timeseries/blob/main/Time%20Series%20fitting/feature_extraction.py)].
+Extract trajectory features and spectral features (of each month) from the estimated model parameters in Section 3.2 [[code](https://github.com/qmzheng09work/VIIRS_timeseries/blob/main/Time%20Series%20fitting/feature_extraction.py)].

+### 3.4 Urban built-up area mapping and urban land change type identification

+Follow the detailed description in Section 3.3.3 and 3.3.4 of the paper to train Random Forest classifier, map monthly urban built-up area and identify urban land change types.